PWPInnovator898/BlueBuzzah-Gloves/ATTRIBUTION.md

 - ### Source Availability (GPL-3.0 Compliance Notice)
 The file `main_program_VCR.mpy` is derived from code licensed under the GNU GPL v3.0.
 In compliance with GPL-3.0, the complete corresponding source code for this file is available **by request**.
-To request the source code, contact: PWPInnovator898 via GitHub We commit to providing the source for at least 3 years after release.
+To request the source code, contact: PWPInnovator898 via GitHub.
+We commit to providing the source for at least 3 years after release.

 ## Hardware Design